Resolution of Problems

 - In preparation for the Review Meeting:

-- in direct service settings, it is the student’s responsibility to make available audio/video recordings, process recordings, or another method of observation of direct practice for the Field Instructor and/or FFL to review.
-In indirect settings, students must provide written process records and/or reflection logs to the Field Instructor.
+- it is the student’s responsibility to make available audio/video recordings, process recordings, or another method of observation of direct and/or indirect practice for the Field Instructor and/or FFL to review.
+The Field Instructor provides evidence of constructive feedback.

 - The participants will work toward a clear identification of problems in learning and teaching.